 Many people love Google Forms because it’s an easy-to-use, free online form builder that makes polling your audience simple.
 However, its simplistic design and lack of features can make it difficult to customize to your exact data collection needs.
-If you’re looking for an alternative to Google Forms that offers more flexibility without breaking the bank, check out these alternative online form builders.
+If you’re looking for an alternative to Google Forms that offers more flexibility without breaking the bank, check out these online form builders that are free to use.

 1. Microsoft Forms